-This paves the way for you to apply the other 2 secrets of the New OMM: to praise people when they do something right, and re-direct them when they are off-track.
+This paves the way for you to apply the other 2 secrets of the New One Minute Manager: to praise people when they do something right, and re-direct them when they are off-track.

 Most people don’t know how they are performing, nor how they can improve.
 Often, managers wait until the annual performance review to provide feedback – by then, there’re too many incidents or issues to be addressed in specific, actionable detail.

 Once you notice a staff doing something right, offer your one-minute praise.
 In a nutshell:

 • Share your praises (30 seconds).